-Rockwell wrote a 4-part series on station design for long distance (DX)
+series for the ARRL's QST magazine on station design for long distance

-communications that covered antenna selection and siting
+communications (DX) that covered antenna selection and siting (Part I), economics

-complete with equations.
+and necessary antenna launch angles, complete with equations.
 Most of the work is

 Part I - Antenna Topics and Siting